Martin0211/Martin0211/README.md

 <!--<img src="https://oms.systems/images/hello-world.jpg" /> -->

 <h1 align="center">Hi 👋, I'm Martin</h1>
-<h3 align="left">🚀 About Me:</h3>
+<h3 align="left">About Me:</h3>

-- I'm a passionate Full Stack Developer from Queretaro, Mexico, with a diverse background that includes marketing, digital sales, microcomputer repair, and more.
+- 🚀 I'm a passionate Full Stack Developer from Queretaro, Mexico, with a diverse background that includes marketing, digital sales, microcomputer repair, and more.

 - 🌟 Over the past year, I've immersed myself in the world of technology, where I've applied my creative and technical skills to exciting and innovative projects.